What's New in JAWS 18 Public Beta

 Thank you for your help during the public beta period.
 Please note that this is beta software, and its accuracy and reliability are not guaranteed.
 You should not rely exclusively on the beta software for any reason.

-- This JAWS 17 public beta is available in English, Spanish, German, French, and French Canadian.
+- This JAWS 18 public beta is available in English, Spanish, German, French, French Canadian, and Dutch.

 - This public beta version will expire later this year.
 To use JAWS without interruption, you must continue to update to later versions of the public beta and then to the final release.